WEST LIBERTY CHRISTIAN FELLOWSHIP

 CHURCH COVENANT:

-We covenant together with God and with one another in an ever-increasing relationship with God as follows: Lord God-Father, Son, and Holy Spirit we covenant with you and with each otherThat we will seek to live by the Spirit of the Law and by the Spirit of Grace in all things
+We covenant together with God and with one another in an ever-increasing relationship with God as follows: Lord God-Father, Son, and Holy Spirit we covenant with you and with each otherThat we will seek to live balanced lives in an inward journey and then, with and in You, in a journey outward to the world around us.

 Weekly Dawn Prayer – Wednesday mornings at 7:00am both in person and via Zoom